 Baby's skin is a barrier: Here we explain how differences between baby and adult skin are taken into account to ensure the safety of personal care products for use on babies and infants up to three years of age.

-Sun safety for babies and toddlers: Learn about the reccomendations for babies under six months of age and top tips for keeping babies and toddlers over this age safe in the sun.
+Sun safety for babies and toddlers: Learn about the recommendations for babies under six months of age and top tips for keeping babies and toddlers over this age safe in the sun.

 Baby lotion: Baby lotions are designed to cleanse, moisturise and protect your baby's skin and can be used as an alternative to baby wipes.